Linear-time Minimum Bayes Risk Decoding with Reference Aggregation: Results

 Figure~\ref{fig:validation-top20-accuracy} evaluates how accurately MBR efficiency methods approximate standard MBR.
 We report top-20 accuracy, motivated by the idea of coarse-to-fine MBR: any method with perfect \mbox{top-20 accuracy} could be used for pruning the hypothesis set to 20 without affecting quality.
 Results for top-1 accuracy are reported in Appendix~\ref{sec:appendix-top1-accuracy}.\footnote{Accuracy was proposed by \citet{cheng-vlachos-2023-faster} as an evaluation metric for MBR efficiency methods.}

 For \chrf{}, we observe that reference aggregation is Pareto superior to N-by-S, maintaining near-perfect top-20 accuracy even if a single aggregate reference is used.
-For \comet{}, reference aggregation causes some loss of accuracy, but outperforms N-by-S in the $s \leq 16$ range, where efficiency is highest.
+For \comet{}, reference aggregation causes some loss of accuracy, but outperforms N-by-S if the number of effective references is $\leq 16$, where efficiency is highest.
 In addition, we find that reference aggregation approximates standard (pairwise) \comet{} much better than using \chrf{} as a coarse metric does, providing a clear motivation for aggregate-to-fine MBR as an alternative to coarse-to-fine MBR.